KhronosGroup/KTX-Registry/README.md

 ## Reserving KTX supercompressionScheme ids

-EGL enumerants are documented in ssid.xml .
-New ranges of ids can be allocated by proposing a pull request to master modifying this file, following the existing examples.
+Supercompression scheme enumerants are documented in ssid.xml .
+New ranges of ids can be allocated by proposing a pull request to main modifying this file, following the existing examples.
 Allocate ranges starting at the lowest free values available.
-Ranges are not officially allocated until your pull request is *accepted* into master.
+Ranges are not officially allocated until your pull request is *accepted* into main.
 At that point you can use values from your assigned range for API extensions.